 - You can consume green papaya with other vegetables in stew or stir-fried forms.

 Consumption of Papaya may cause severe allergic reactions in sensitive people.
-If you have latex allergy, it is best to avoid the intake of papaya (4).
+If you have latex allergyiXAn allergic reaction to the skin caused by the protein content of rubber latex. , it is best to avoid the intake of papaya (4).

 Remember to consult your doctor before adding papaya to your diet while breastfeeding.
 Any food that you consume during this delicate phase can directly affect your health and the growth of your breastfeeding baby.
 Also, consume papaya in moderate quantities only.
 It’s important to not have an excessive consumption of any foods or drinks while breastfeeding.

 1. Can I drink papaya juice during breastfeeding?

 Moderate amounts of papaya juice may be safely consumed by nursing mothers and they may benefit from the rich antioxidant activity found in papayas (6).
 Furthermore, a small group study suggests that papaya leaf juice may help enhance breast milk production (7).

 2. Is it safe to eat papaya seeds while breastfeeding?